pyeve/eve/_sources/features.txt

 CORS Cross-Origin Resource Sharing
 ----------------------------------
+Eve-powered APIs can be accessed by the JavaScript contained in web pages.
 Disabled by default, CORS_ allows web pages to work with REST APIs, something that is usually restricted by most browsers 'same domain' security policy.
-Eve-powered APIs can be accessed by the JavaScript contained in web pages.
+The ``X_DOMAINS`` setting allows to specify which domains are allowed to perform CORS requests.
+Regexes are also allowed, which is useful for websites with dynamic ranges of subdomains.

 JSONP Support
 -------------